WatchReviewBlog

 Most of Tusenö’s production is done in Switzerland, although some off their handmade watches are also made in Sweden.
 A few models are produced in Asia.

 At the same time, they’ve maintained their uniquely Swedish character.
-Their watches are all designed in Switzerland, a central showroom that opened in Gothenburg in 2020.
+Their watches are all designed in Sweden, a central showroom that opened in Gothenburg in 2020.
 This is also where Tusenö does all of their product testing and quality control.
 Plans are ongoing to move more production to Sweden as more qualified watchmakers are trained.

 Tuseno caseback